franchsli/whatsapp_clone_django/README.md

   website scrollable.
   - Check archived chats view, there isn't that weird 'margin'.
   - Check difference between archived chats view and chats view.
+- Rework the UI (in order to look like actual Whatsapp's UI):
+  - Recolor the text of 'select archive' in file form.
+  - Think about changing the UI layout.
 - Implement something to create Group-like Chats.
   - Look at chats.html line 63 and exception in chat_desired_data.
 - Implement something to archive group-like Chats.